 EBL Evidence Based Literature

+It is definitely helpful to provide a list of acronyms – as you continue to develop the proposal, it would be better to try to reduce this list.
+For acronyms that you only use a few times it would be easier to just write it out each time.

+Hi Lavanya,

+Overall, this is a solid program addressing comfort, safety, productivity and overall quality of life in office workers.
+As you continue to develop the proposal the best next step would be to consider the use of acronyms as it becomes difficult to read in certain sections.

+Happy holidays,

+Sadye

 VDTHealth : A program to improve comfort, safety, productivity and overall quality of life in office workers, with primary and secondary prevention on Work Related Musculoskeletal Disorders, caused by use of Video Display Terminal units in city of Charlotte, NC.

-Statement of Need: With technological advances, computers have become ubiquitous, with their presence in major sectors of life including education, research, Information Technology (IT), communications, banking, administration, healthcare, etc.26 According to the US Census in 2003 and 2004, 55.5% (77 million people) and 75%, respectively, of the American population were found to be using computers at work.9,23 Computers have improved transactions, data storage, work and time efficiency, without a need for clerical activities, like paper copying or filing.
+Statement of Need: With technological advances, computers have become ubiquitous, with their presence in major sectors of life including education, research, Information Technology (IT), communications, banking, administration, healthcare, etc.26 According to the US Census in 2003 and 2004, 55.5% (77 million people) and 75%, respectively, of the American population were found to be using computers at work.9,23 Computers have improved transactions, data storage, and work and time efficiency, without a need for clerical activities, like paper copying or filing.
 9,14 However, this productivity gain is negated to a great extent by a decrease in the employee’s safety, comfort and productivity, with the development of Work Related Musculoskeletal Disorders (WRMD).3,9,14

-WRMD, related to Video Display terminals (VDTs), have been associated with prolonged static postures and repetitive movements resulting in disorders of the neck, Upper Extremity (UE) and back.1, 7,8,17 Occupational Safety and Health Administration (OSHA) and National Institute of Occupational Safety and Health (NIOSH) have been striving to overcome WRMD due to VDTs 20, 21 WRMD due to VDTs have been identified as those that are caused by direct injury at the work site (affecting ‘safety’) and those that are exacerbated by job duties (affecting ‘comfort’ of the employee).3 Many of these WRMDs are so disabling that they may affect the person’s ability to participate in his own Activities of Daily Living (ADLs) and affect his work ‘productivity’ and his overall ‘quality of life’ (QOL).
+WRMD, related to Video Display terminals (VDTs), have been associated with prolonged static postures and repetitive movements resulting in disorders of the neck, Upper Extremity (UE) and back.1, 7,8,17 The Occupational Safety and Health Administration (OSHA) and National Institute of Occupational Safety and Health (NIOSH) have been striving to overcome WRMD due to VDTs 20, 21 WRMD due to VDTs have been identified as those that are caused by direct injury at the work site (affecting ‘safety’) and those that are exacerbated by job duties (affecting ‘comfort’ of the employee).3 Many of these WRMDs are so disabling that they may affect the person’s ability to participate in his own Activities of Daily Living (ADLs) and affect his work ‘productivity’ and his overall ‘quality of life’ (QOL).
 17, 20, 21

 About one third of the US population is affected with WRMD /year.
-18According to OSHA, employers spend annually about $20 billion for worker’s compensation and more than $50 billion for indirect costs associated with decreased productivity and decreased turnover.
+18According to OSHA, employers spend about $20 billion annually for worker’s compensation and more than $50 billion for indirect costs associated with decreased productivity and decreased turnover.
 20,21 In 2011, a total of 1,181,290 cases of non-fatal WRMD were reported to United States Department of Labor.
 22 Of the 908,310 cases reported to the Bureau of Labor statistics (BLS) from the private sector in 2011, 12,210 were neck complaints, 182, 270 were back complaints and a total of 269,550 were UE cases, involving shoulder, arm, forearm, and wrist.24